 --elementary school librarian

-FUN WITH MATH AND TECH
+FUN WITH MATH AND TECHNOLOGY (grades K and up)

 Children can't wait to participate in Laurie's interactive math- and technology-related activities.
 Here are a just a few of the many hands-on activities your students may have the chance to experience in this exciting workshop: